• Home

 Health:

-Note: all dogs from NZCR are only adopted out once they have been medically signed off by our vet, desexed, vaccinated, microchipped (with the chip registered with the NZ Companion Animal Register and the local Council) and flea/wormed.
+Note: all dogs from NZCR are adopted out once they have been medically signed off by our vet, desexed, vaccinated, microchipped (with the chip registered with the NZ Companion Animal Register and the local Council) and flea/wormed.

 How do the dogs receive the care needed to ready them for adoption?

 New Zealand Chihuahua Rescue is a registered New Zealand charity run by a small team of passionate volunteers.
 The funds raised go towards the dogs in our care (and any community dogs we may support).
 Our modest income is a result of your kind donations, sponsorship, and our fundraising projects.
-The dogs in care each require medical or behavioural assistance, so we're often short on funds - sadly this limits how many dogs we can help!
+The dogs in care each require medical or behavioural assistance, so we're often short on funds - sadly, this limits how many dogs we can help!

 If you can, please consider donating to our cause, either as a one-off or on an ongoing basis.
 Every donation, big or small, makes a difference!
-As we are a registered charity, please contact us for a receipt to claim back 33.33% of your donation from the IRD.

 Donations can be made via: